ropensci/EML/README.md

 Manipulating EML objects
 ------------------------

-Eventually `eml2` will provide constructor and extract methods to create and extract common metadata sections from convenient R stuctures (e.g. `data.frames` with unit metadata, common R classes like `Person`, `bibtype`).
+Eventually `EML` will provide constructor and extract methods to create and extract common metadata sections from convenient R stuctures (e.g. `data.frames` with unit metadata, common R classes like `Person`, `bibtype`).
 For now, the only method to access and modify EML is to use the standard S4 subsetting and constructor methods.

 Our current example does not have a publication date.
 Let's add one: